 I work with a mix of about 2 parts Kato to one part Premo.

 I store my canes wrapped in waxed paper.

-Are there any advice or tips that you can offer that have helped you get good results?
+Is there any advice or tips that you can offer that has helped you get good results?

 There are lots of ways to create canes.
 To make my style of cane, however, my number one piece of caning advice is to always use Skinner blends!
 It really makes a big difference.
 I also like to use a thin sheet of black or sometimes white, or both, to make a thin outline around each of the different colors in a cane.